 Andrew specialises in books and articles on walking and the outdoors, national parks and conservation, plus topical countryside issues such as the future of pubs and rural services.
 He also carries out consultancy work in access and outdoor recreation, with clients including local authorities, charities and developers.
 Andrew has acted as consultant route adviser for a charity walk between Land’s End and John o’Groats, having written the original guide to the route; and has produced the first ever history of the Pennine Way.

 Andrew was formerly Information Officer for the Ramblers’ Association, an assistant youth hostel warden and Business Development Officer for Bakewell & Eyam Community Transport.
 (And also a postman for a while.)

-He is currently Chair of the Peak District National Park Authority and Deputy Chair of National Parks England; a past member and chair of the Peak District Local Access Forum; and a parish councillor in Derbyshire.
+He is currently Chair of the Peak District National Park Authority and Chair of National Parks England; representing all ten English national park authorities.
+Andrew is also a past member and chair of the Peak District Local Access Forum; and a parish councillor in Derbyshire.

 Freelance writer, blogger, editor & journalist; contributor to Walk magazine (The Ramblers), Countryside Voice (CPRE), The Guardian, Woman’s World; Derbyshire Life; access and recreation consultant.

 The Land’s End to John o’Groats Walk (Cordee 2001), The Peak District Pub Guide (Johnson Publishing 2002), 50 Walks in Cambridgeshire & the East Midlands (AA Publishing 2003), The Peak District Cafe & Tearoom Guide (Johnson Publishing 2003), Walking Coastal Britain (New Holland 2005), Peakland Pubs: A Pint Size History (Halsgrove, 2005), 40 Short Walks in the Peak District (AA Publishing 2011), The Pennine Way – The Path, the People, the Journey (Cicerone Press, 2016), Peak District Boundary Walk – editor (Friends of the Peak District, 2017), Peak District Pubs (Gritstone Publishing, 2020).

 Gold Arrow, 1st Belmont Cub Scouts (c1973); The Land’s End to John o’Groats Walk – Highly Commended, OWG Awards 2003; The Pennine Way: The Path, the People, the Journey – shortlisted for Best Outdoor Book in the TGO Awards 2016